Azure/azure-osconfig/docs/architecture.md

 ## 5.2.
 Module Interface Model (MIM)

-The Module Interface Model (MIM) is composed of Components, Objects, and Settings.
-A Module that can be described by a set of Components, Objects and Settings can be translated to PnP and DTDL and still be generic enough so it could be reused for other managament platforms.
+The Module Interface Model (MIM) is composed of MIM components, MIM objects, and MIM settings.
+A module that can be described by a set of components, objects and settings can be translated to PnP and DTDL and still be generic enough so it could be reused for other managament platforms.

 The Module Management Interface (MMI) is used to transport desired and reported object payloads (to and from the module) that follow the MIM.